 Sensitive and non-sensitive personal data can be transferred abroad if the explicit consent of the data subject is obtained.

 Furthermore, other legal grounds will also apply to the transfer of personal data to the foreign country.
 However, the destination country must have “sufficient protection” in order to conclude the transfer abroad based on legal grounds (except for having obtained explicit consent).
 A list of jurisdictions that provide sufficient protection is to be determined by the Board.
-It has been confirmed by the DPA that they have been working on the issue of transfer to a foreign country; however, we do not expect the issuance of a safe country list in the near future, as the Board depends on the rule of reciprocity.
+It has been confirmed by the DPA that they have been working on the issue of transfer to a foreign country; however, we do not expect the issuance of a safe country list in the near future, as the Board depends on the rule of reciprocity for determination of safe countries.

 Pursuant to the Data Protection Law, if there is no sufficient protection in the destination country, for realisation of the data transfer, both: